Indiana University

 • Burrows & Wood reading (Chapter 10 PDF file)

 • Write a 2-3 paragraph analysis of each of the two TV graphics.
 Include your JPEG or PNG screen captures.
 Consider the following: What was its purpose?
 What colors were used?
-What can you say in terms of composition, texture, contrast, font selection, foreground or background elements?
+What can you say in terms of composition, texture, contrast, typeface, foreground or background elements?
 Were they effective?
 Were they pleasing to you?
 Why or why not?

 • NOTE: You will turn in your homework via Canvas.
 It should be in the form of a Word doc, docx, rtf, or PDF.